 Mainstay Emergency Food Rations – 3600 calories in a pack

 Mainstay Emergency Food Rations are standard in my Get Home Bag as well as my Winter Survival Car kit and would make perfect sense in a Bug Out Bag as well.
-These are exactly what they say the are and that is survival rations.
+These are exactly what they say they are and that is survival rations.
 They are even less gourmet than the other options on this list, but they have some advantages.
 They are already packaged in waterproof containers, they can withstand extreme temperatures without spoiling and they take zero preparation.
 Just break open the pack and break off two bars (800 calories).

 Mac & Cheese – 105 calories per ounce (with oil and summer sausage)

 Mac and Cheese is probably the cheapest camping food you can get and you really only need to boil water to cook this.
 If you have some extra olive oil or meat to add to the pot, like summer sausage you can really amp up the taste of this meal.
-One box of macaroni and cheese, prepared with 1 ounce of olive oil and 2 ounces of summer sausage provides a whopping 1,100 calories, and weighs just 10.5 ounces.
+One box of macaroni and cheese, prepared with 1 ounce of olive oil and 2 ounces of summer sausage provides a whopping 1,100 calories and weighs just 10.5 ounces.
 I know that olive oil and summer sausage aren’t really spoilage friendly foods so I didn’t add them to the list, but if you have any preparation time, they might make good additions.

 Snickers Bar – 140 calories per ounce

-Now we get to the part where I said not every choice would be the healthiest you can imagine but a snickers bar does pack a lot of calories in a small size and could be a moral booster as well.
-You could easily substitute bars that were make specifically for hiking like Cliff Bars or Power Bar.
+Now we get to the part where I said not every choice would be the healthiest you can imagine but a snickers bar does pack a lot of calories in a small size and could be a morale booster as well.
+You could easily substitute bars that were made specifically for hiking like Cliff Bars or Power Bar.
 A single King Size Snickers weighs less than 4 ounces and packs 510 calories.